 The GTA hosts a research symposium at IU every year, which typically attracts scholars from across the U.S. and Canada.
-The 2014 Symposium will be held on Friday, February 21 and Saturday, February 22, 2014 in Ford-Crawford Recital Hall.
+The 2015 Symposium will take place on Friday, February 20 and Saturday, February 21 in Ford-Crawford Recital Hall.

 The GTA co-sponsors a series of lectures, presentations, and discussions by IU faculty, students, and visiting scholars.
-The colloquium takes place about every two weeks, usually on Wednesdays at 3:30 in M267.
+The colloquium takes place most Wednesdays at 3:30 in M267.

 Every year, the GTA performs a recital with the aim of demonstrating the unique and multiple abilities of our membership.
-Those interested in performing on the next recital should contact GTA Vice President Jason Jedlicka (jrjedlic [at] indiana [dot] edu).
+Those interested in performing in the next recital should contact Nik Bauchat (nbauchat [at] indiana [dot] edu).